googlefonts/how-to-hint-variable-fonts/README.md

 `Display > Options > Design Options` >  **Show fewer points.**

 Showing fewer points will hide all off curve points which are not generally needed when hinting.
-This also allows for a much clearer display of the glyph outline in the main window, while hinting.
+This also allows for a much clearer display of the glyph outline in the Main Window, while hinting.

 `Display > Options > VTT General` > **X-direction**

-Set x-direction to off, as x-hinting is not used
+Set x-direction to off, as x-hinting code is not used

 `Display > Options > VTT Attributes` > **Show CVT numbers.**